 - A piece of paper

 Some wallets are only designed for bitcoin.
 That means they only interact with the Bitcoin blockchain.

 Other crypto assets have their own wallets.
 There are even wallets that support dozens of different crypto assets.

 One popular hardware wallet is called Trezor.
 It allows you to store bitcoin offline.

 Wallets like Electrum let you store bitcoin on a computer.
 If you want to store your bitcoin in a web-wallet, look at Blockchain.com’s wallet.

 When you’re comfortable transferring bitcoin from an exchange to your wallet, go back to the exchange.
 Try trading bitcoin for another cryptocurrency like Ethereum.
 Not only will you know how to invest in bitcoin before the masses, you’ll be even further ahead of the pack.

-As of this writing, Eric Wade was long bitcoin.
+As of this writing, Fred Marion was long bitcoin.